 "Then I heard voices approaching me.
 Coming through the bushes by the White Sphinx were the heads and shoulders of men running.
 One of these emerged in a pathway leading straight to the little lawn upon which I stood with my machine.
-He was a slight creature-perhaps four feet high-wearing a purple dress, buckled at the waist with a leather belt.
-Boots or other shoes-I could not clearly distinguish which-were on his feet; his legs were bare to the knees, and his head was bare.
+He was a slight creature-perhaps four feet high-clad in a purple tunic, buckled at the waist with a leather belt.
+Sandals or other shoes-I could not clearly distinguish which-were on his feet; his legs were bare to the knees, and his head was bare.
 Noticing that, I noticed for the first time how warm the air was.

-"He struck me as being a very beautiful and graceful creature, but indescribably delicate.
-His flushed face reminded me of the more beautiful kind of appearance-that beauty of which we used to hear so much.
+"He struck me as being a very beautiful and graceful creature, but indescribably frail.
+His flushed face reminded me of the more beautiful kind of appearance-that hectic beauty of which we used to hear so much.
 At the sight of him I suddenly regained confidence.
 I took my hands from the machine.